awslabs/aws-sdk-swift/reference/0.x/AWSSSMIncidents/SsmIncidentsClient.md

 ### `updateIncidentRecord(input:completion:)`

 Update the details of an incident record.
 You can use this action to update an incident record from the defined chat channel.
-For more information about using actions in chat channels, see <a href="https:​//docs.aws.amazon.com/incident-manager/latest/userguide/chat.html#chat-interact">Interacting through chat.
+For more information about using actions in chat channels, see [Interacting through chat](https://docs.aws.amazon.com/incident-manager/latest/userguide/chat.html#chat-interact).

 ``` swift
 public func updateIncidentRecord(input: UpdateIncidentRecordInput, completion: @escaping (ClientRuntime.SdkResult<UpdateIncidentRecordOutputResponse, UpdateIncidentRecordOutputError>) -> Void)